-For this kind of homemade tend, it’s a good idea to place the generator and tent on top of a piece of dry wood when using it in wet conditions.
+For this kind of homemade tent, it’s a good idea to place the generator and tent on top of a piece of dry wood when using it in wet conditions.

-Just make sure that there is no way that moisture will be able to get inside any of the sensitive areas of the generator.
+Just make sure that there is no way that moisture can get inside any of the sensitive areas of the generator.

 When building your own enclosure to use during wet conditions, it’s important to remember a few things: